KillingSpark/zstd-rs/Readme.md

 It is NOT a compressor.
 I dont plan on implementing that part either, at least not in the near future.
 (If someone is motivated enough I will of course accept a pull-request!)

-This is currently just a work in progress project that I might never finish.
-Use/fork at own risk ;) It does work correctly at least for the test-set of files I used, YMMV.

-For production use (or if you need a compressor) I would recommend to use the C binding located [here](https://github.com/gyscos/zstd-rs).

 # Current Status
+This is started just as a toy project but I think it is in a usable state now.
+It does work correctly at least for the test-set of files I used, YMMV, it is not yet battle tested by any means.
+For production use (or if you need a compressor) I would (at the time of writing, this might get out of date and there might come better projects along!) recommend to use the C binding located [here](https://github.com/gyscos/zstd-rs).

+If you'd be willing to try this in your projects I would be very happy though!

 ## Speed
-Measuring with the 'time' utility the original zstd and my decoder both decoding the same enwik9.zst file, my decoder is about 4 times slower.
+Measuring with the 'time' utility the original zstd and my decoder both decoding the same enwik9.zst file from aramfs, my decoder is about 4 times slower.
 Enwik9 is highly compressible, for less compressible data my decoder comes close to only being 3 times slower.

 ## Can do:
 1. Parse all files in /decodecorpus_files.
 These were generated with [decodecorpus](https://github.com/facebook/zstd/tree/dev/tests) by the original zstd developers